Lolek-Productions/twelve-more/CODE_STYLE.md

 This document describes the code style conventions used in this project.
 It should be followed for all new code and when refactoring existing code.

+## UI Components
+- Use [shadcn/ui](https://ui.shadcn.com/) components for all modal, dialog, and similar UI elements.
+- Prefer the shadcn `Dialog` component (see `/components/ui/dialog.jsx`) for modals and popups.
+- Maintain consistency by using shadcn components for new UI features where available.

 ## General Formatting
 - **Indentation:** 2 spaces per indentation level.
 - **Semicolons:** Omit semicolons at the end of statements (unless required for clarity).